 Compounding Premium Increases

-With each commercial insurance claim, premiums don’t just increase, they compound.
-For example, if a business experiences three thefts in a year and files a claim for each incident, that business could expect its premiums to increase not just by 20%, but by 20% each time.
+With each commercial insurance claim, premiums don’t just increase — they compound.
+For example, if a business experiences three thefts in a year and files a claim for each incident, that business could expect its premiums to increase by a specific percentage each time.

-With three theft claims, the business’ annual premium would almost double – from $30,000 to $51,840 a year – for the same coverage.
+With three theft claims, the business’s annual premium would almost double from $30,000 to $51,840 a year for the same coverage.
 That $51,840 a year will only increase in the future with yearly rate hikes, compounding the expense of each theft even further.

 Multiple Deductibles